protonproject/proton-player/THIRDPARY_LICENSES.md

+info "7zip-bin-linux@1.0.3" is an optional dependency and failed compatibility check.
+Excluding it from installation. info "7zip-bin-win@2.0.2" is an optional dependency and failed compatibility check.
+Excluding it from installation.
-THE FOLLOWING SETS FORTH ATTRIBUTION NOTICES FOR THIRD PARTY SOFTWARE THAT MAY BE CONTAINED IN PORTIONS OF THE SPLAYER PRODUCT.
+THE FOLLOWING SETS FORTH ATTRIBUTION NOTICES FOR THIRD PARTY SOFTWARE THAT MAY BE CONTAINED IN PORTIONS OF THE PROTON PRODUCT.

 -----